rfabbri/vxd/vpe-gitflow.md

     History tracing:

+## VPE -> VXL/VXD file move within VPE
+    Works, just integrate the commit to VXD as the above directions for making any other type of change.

+    History tracing:

 ## VXD -> VXL file move within VPE
-    Works, just integrate the commit to VXD and VXD as the above directions for making any other type of change.
+    Works, just integrate the commit to VXD and VXL as the above directions for making any other type of change.

-## VPE -> VXL/VXD file move within VPE
+    History tracing:

-# Remove VXD or any subtree
+## Remove VXD or any subtree

 It’s just a directory in your repo.
 A good ol’ git rm will do.